 As sung by Michael Martin Murphy:

 "The real cowboy's the one in the middle

 Cause first he don't have to drive

 And, then he don't have to open the gate"

-The 69th annual Red Ryder Roundup® Rodeo committee and the Board of the Western Heritage Event Center would like to tip our hats to this real cowboy, Mike Ray, the 2021 Red Ryder Award Recipient.
-We extend our heartfelt thanks to our very good friend Tim McRee for his great love for rodeos, his outstanding contribution to the western culture of this community and for his service.
+The 70th annual Red Ryder Roundup® Rodeo committee and the Board of the Western Heritage Event Center would like to tip our hats to this real cowboy, Mike Ray, the 2021 Red Ryder Award Recipient.
+We extend our heartfelt thanks to our very good friend JR Ford for his love of the Red Ryder® Rodeo rodeo, his continued contribution to the western culture of this community, and for his loyalty and friendship.